intersystems/TestCoverage/README.md

 ### Running Tests with Coverage
 Generally speaking, set `^UnitTestRoot`, and then call `##class(TestCoverage.Manager).RunTest()` the same you would call `##class(%UnitTest.Manager).RunTest()`.
 For more information on InterSystems' %UnitTest framework, see the [tutorial](https://docs.intersystems.com/irislatest/csp/docbook/DocBook.UI.Page.cls?KEY=TUNT) and/or the [class reference for %UnitTest.Manager](https://docs.intersystems.com/irislatest/csp/documatic/%25CSP.Documatic.cls?PAGE=CLASS&LIBRARY=%25SYS&CLASSNAME=%25UnitTest.Manager).

-The "userparam" argument can be used to pass information about code coverage data collection.
+The "userparam" argument can be used to pass optional information about code coverage data collection.
 For example:

 ```
 Set tCoverageParams("CoverageClasses") = <$ListBuild list or %DynamicArray of class names for which code coverage data should be collected>
 Set tCoverageParams("CoverageRoutines") = <$ListBuild list or %DynamicArray of routine names for which code coverage data should be collected>
 Set tCoverageParams("CoverageDetail") = <0 to track code coverage overall; 1 to track it per test suite (the default); 2 to track it per test class; 3 to track it per test method.>
+Set tCoverageParams("ProcessIDs") = <$ListBuild list of process IDs to monitor, or "Interoperability">
+Set tCoverageParams("Timing") = <1 to capture timing data, 0 to not>
+Set tCoverageParams("PyModules") = <$ListBuild list of Python module names to preload>
+Set tCoverageParams("ListenerManager") = <instance of TestCoverage.Listeners.ListenerManager>)
 Do ##class(TestCoverage.Manager).RunTest(,,.tCoverageParams)
 ```